- About NCAR

 We aim to provide opportunities:

-Members: Ben Ho, Kyoko Ikeda, Bill Kuo, Hanli Liu, Gang Lu, Laura Pan, Raj Pandya, Mohan Ramamurthy, Jenny Sun, Jielun Sun, and Cindy Worster.
+Members: Ben Ho, Kyoko Ikeda, Bill Kuo, Hanli Liu, Gang Lu, Laura Pan, Raj Pandya, Mohan Ramamurthy, Jenny Sun, and Jielun Sun.

 Link to Staff Notes Article